 No Thanksgiving meal would be complete without stuffing, so we've paired the chicken with our Perfect Keto Stuffing (5.3g net carbs).
 It combines classic stuffing spices with store bought keto bread, sausage, and mushrooms to create a hearty stuffing that will fill you up.
 And this keto stuffing is perfect since it tastes just as good as the real thing!
 Get the recipe and nutrition info here.

 There you have it.
 A complete alternative Thanksgiving day dinner menu that's close to the real thing except easier and less carbs.
-If you want to change up the menu, you can swap with one of the other recipes in our collection of 10 low carb & keto Thanksgiving recipes for 2020.
+If you want to change up the menu, you can swap with another recipe from one of our Thanksgiving round-ups including 10 Low Carb & Keto Thanksgiving Sides and Keto Thanksgiving Recipes with Minimal Effort.

 Last but not least, let's remember the true meaning of Thanksgiving is being thankful.
 We are thankful more than ever for the health and well-being of friends and family.
 We'd also like to thank the readers and followers who've joined us in exploring simpler and healthy low-carb recipes this year.
 Wishing you the best this holiday season!